 “Take up a idea.
 Make that one idea your life, think of it, dream of it, live on that idea.
 Let the brain muscles, nerves, every part of your body be full of that idea, & just leave every other idea alone.”
 Swami Vinekananda

-We know that the Swami Vivakananda spoke in 1890’s & later in wealthy peoples homes on 5th Ave.
-Also, in NYC, Boston, San Francisco, Paris, & England.
+We know that the Swami Vivakananda spoke in 1890’s.
+In wealthy peoples homes on 5th Ave. in NYC, Boston, San Francisco, Paris, & England.
 He lectured at the Union League Club & the Metropolitan Club in NYC; the Huntingtons were members.
 He lectured on trains across USA & steam ships like “S. S. Touraine” in August of 1895, a ship that Arabella Huntington traveled on.
-The Swami Vivekananda lectured at the Hotel Continental in Paris, France, a hotel that Arabella stayed in while traveling to Paris.
+The Swami Vivekananda lectured at the Hotel Continental in Paris, France, a hotel that Arabella sometimes stayed in while traveling to Paris.
 All of these places that Mrs. Collis P. Huntington (Arabella) could have attended these motivating lectures.